By Robert L. Bradley, Jr.

 Too often, in discussions about public policy governing business, a vital question goes unasked: What exactly do profits represent?

 To get a hold on the answer, think about an everyday transaction for an oil company.
 A customer gives the company money in exchange for gasoline and maybe some items inside the store.
 Why?
-Because these are valuable to the buyer.
+Because these are valuable to the er.
 Fuel enables drivers to get to work and school.
 (And snacks are tasty!)

 Drivers aren’t purchasing fuel because they’ve been coerced.
-They don’t have to buy from a government monopoly.
+They don’t have to from a government monopoly.
 Customers are genuinely gaining from the transaction (they value fuel more than money at that moment) and choosing the company because of price, convenience, and/or quality.

 So, in an open economy, profits mean a firm has transformed resources into more valuable goods and services.
 Profits demonstrate value creation, better known as economic growth.